Shadow Cabinet of Simon Bridges

-The Shadow Cabinet of Simon Bridges formed the official Opposition in the 52nd New Zealand Parliament.
+The Shadow Cabinet of Simon Bridges was the official Opposition in the 52nd New Zealand Parliament between 11 March 2018 and 22 May 2020.
 It comprised all members of the New Zealand National Party, which was the largest party not a member of the Government.

-The Shadow Cabinet was established on 11 March 2018, two weeks after Simon Bridges' election as Leader of the Opposition.
-The portfolio allocations were amended six times as a number of National MPs either resigned during the term of Parliament or announced their intention not to contest the 2020 general election.
+Simon Bridges was elected Leader of the National Party and Leader of the Opposition on 27 February 2020 and announced his first shadow cabinet two weeks later.
+The portfolio allocations were amended six times during the term as a number of National members of Parliament either resigned or announced their intention not to contest the 2020 general election.

-Following Bridges' defeat by Todd Muller in the May 2020 National Party leadership election and the formation of Muller's Shadow Cabinet, the Bridges Shadow Cabinet ceased to exist.
+Following Bridges' defeat by Todd Muller in the May 2020 National Party leadership election and the formation of Muller's shadow Cabinet, the Bridges shadow Cabinet ceased to exist.

 Formation

+Bridges followed his predecessor Bill English's lead by naming each of National's 56 members of Parliament to at least one spokesperson or associate spokesperson role.
+Like English, Bridges took no portfolios other than national security and intelligence, which is traditionally held by the Leader of the Opposition.
+His deputy, Paula Bennett, was given responsibility for social investment and social services; tertiary education, skills and employment; and women.

 Commentators noticed that the initial portfolio allocations and caucus rankings rewarded Bridges' rivals for the leadership.
-Former Justice Minister Amy Adams, who had placed second in the leadership election, was named Finance Spokesperson and was ranked third.
+Former justice minister Amy Adams, who had placed second in the leadership election, was named finance spokesperson and was ranked third.
 Judith Collins, who finished third, was placed at fourth rank, and received the housing portfolio, which she had asked for.
 Previous aspirants to the leadership, Jonathan Coleman and Mark Mitchell were also ranked highly, in sixth and seventh position respectively.
 Bridges' allies Todd McClay and Jami-Lee Ross were placed fifth and eighth respectively.
-Ross was the highest-ranked National MP who did not serve as a minister in the Fifth National Government.
-Along with Bridges and deputy leader Paula Bennett, the front bench was completed by economic and regional development spokesperson Paul Goldsmith and education spokesperson Nikki Kaye.
+Ross was the highest-ranked National MP who did not serve as a minister in the previous National-led government.
+The front bench was completed economic and regional development spokesperson Paul Goldsmith and education spokesperson Nikki Kaye.
 Melissa Lee and Sarah Dowie were the other two non-ministers to gain promotion to the top twenty.

 Bridges had promised "generational change" on his ascension to the leadership.
 The front bench line up in particular was praised for including a high proportion of women MPs.
 Bridges and Bennett were, notably, the first National leadership team both to be of Māori descent.
-Bridges also placed several former ministers in lower positions than they had held under Bridges' predecessor, Bill English.
-Former senior minister Gerry Brownlee lost the foreign affairs portfolio to McClay, while former Finance Minister Steven Joyce resigned from Parliament when he was not offered the finance portfolio.
-Former Conservation Minister Maggie Barry (who had openly supported Amy Adams' leadership bid) and Customs Minister Nicky Wagner were also demoted.
+Bridges also placed several former ministers in lower positions than they had held in the English shadow Cabinet.
+Former senior minister Gerry Brownlee lost the foreign affairs portfolio to McClay, while former finance minister Steven Joyce resigned from Parliament when he was not offered the finance portfolio.
+Former conservation minister Maggie Barry (who had openly supported Amy Adams' leadership bid) and customs minister Nicky Wagner were also demoted.
 The twelve new MPs elected in the 2017 general election were listed last, alphabetically by surname.
-Whanau Ora spokesperson Jo Hayes was the lowest ranked returning MP.
+Whānau Ora spokesperson Jo Hayes was the lowest ranked returning MP.